Einbunpin Lagoon Parklands | Sandgate Lagoon Playground

 - Bike and walking paths

-- Sheltered & unsheltered picnic tables & seating
+- Sheltered & unsheltered picnic tables & seating throughout the parklands

 - Observation bridge